kelu124/TDC7k2_HCSr04/Readme.md

 * backup of the libs
 * TDCtests= auto test (without HCSR04)

+## Libs

+Replace the cpp and h files from your TDC7200 folder [with those here](https://github.com/kelu124/TDC7k2_HCSr04/tree/master/TDC7200_changed)

 ## Ongoing issues

 Get good reading from the TDC7200 :p